 In the regions, people view the mass media agency as an ally who speaks up for them against the federal government.

-necessarily represent the regional agency's primary volition; an element of felt coercion from the federal government could also have influenced the editorial line.
+During the Oromo protests that broke out in 2016 and the subsequent state of emergency periods, ORTO was faithful to the government and largely followed the line of EBC (Busch, 2017, p.
+49).
+The latter does not necessarily represent the regional agency's primary volition; an element of felt coercion from the federal government could also have influenced the editorial line.